James Johnson

 But more than anything, deep in my heart I wanted to compete at the Olympic level.

-...and more than that, I wanted to use that experience to empower others.
+...and more than that, I wanted to use that experience to empower others and bring God glory.

 Hi, I’m Melissa!